 But what can be done?

-In Congress, I’m fighting for enhanced criminal penalties for stalkers of minors and an evaluation of Federal, State, and local efforts to enforce laws relating to stalking and identify elements of these enforcement efforts that constitute best practices.
-The House passed my bipartisan Combat Online Predators Act [H.R.
-4203] and it’s awaiting action in the Senate.
+In Congress, I sponsored the Combat Online Predators Act for enhanced criminal penalties for stalkers of minors and an evaluation of Federal, State, and local efforts to enforce laws relating to stalking and identify elements of these enforcement efforts that constitute best practices.
+The president signed the bipartisan bill into law in 2020.
 Read more about it HERE

 Equally as important is educating citizens about stalking and raising awareness of this heinous act.
 This online portal contains information on the actions taken by my office in response to this concern as well as tips and information for constituents: